pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * I should have known that the trash was full.
 * I should have known that the meeting was cancelled.

----
-Ana: Did you know that you would win?

-Bob:I knew that I would win the scholarship. (past simple)

----
-Ana: How long have you known how to get to my [home,place]?

-Bob:I have known the best direction to your [home,place] for months. (present perfect)

----

 ## play played (d) (reg)
 * My wife played an important role in this decision!